MikeBild/introduction-svelte/examples/sveltekit-adapter-aws/src/routes/about.svelte.md

 ---
 title: About
-section: "This is a demo page!"
+section: 'This is a demo page!'
 ---

 <script context="module">